 This may not be what you traditionally know as 7 layer dip, but I assure you, you’ll never go back after you try this version.
 The true genius behind this recipe is the whipped cream cheese.
 It’s a surprising layer in this dip and (in my opinion) is what makes it truly irresistible.

-Circling back around to this dip, there are a few other differences between this dip and the traditional 7 layer dip you may be used to.
-One other difference in this dip is instead of just sour cream, you mix sour cream with mayonnaise and add some taco seasoning.
+Circling back around to this dip, there are a few more differences between this dip and the traditional 7 layer dip you may be used to.
+Another difference is instead of a plain sour cream layer, you mix sour cream with mayonnaise and add taco seasoning.

 This creamy layer goes right next to the shredded cheese and you’re just going to have to trust me, it’s irresistible.
 (This isn’t a healthy recipe, folks, but I believe in everything in moderation and some things are worth splurging on – this is one of them!)

-Lastly, instead of plain refried beans, you mix them with salsa.
+Lastly, instead of plain refried beans, you mix the beans with salsa.
 This not only adds great flavor to the dip, but it also makes dipping easier because the beans are a thinner consistency.
+If you like to make your own beans, try crockpot refried beans or Instant Pot refried beans.

 Traditional 7 layer dip usually includes sliced black olives.
 I don’t add them because I don’t care for black olives but feel free to sprinkle them on if you like ’em.